-Run-time errors occurring in overlays are found as usual, and an address is issued by the error handling system.
-This address, however, is an address within the overlay area, and there is no way of knowing which overlay subprogram was actually active when the error occurred.
-Run-time errors in overlays can therefore not always be readily found with the Options menu's 'Find run-time error' facility.
-What 'Find runtime error' will point out is the first occurrence of code at the specified address.
+Run-time errors in overlays, therefore, cannot always be readily found with the Options menu's 'Find run-time error' facility.
+What 'Find run-time error' will point out is the first occurrence of code at the specified address.
 This, of course, may be the place of the error, but the error may as well occur in a subsequent subprogram within the same overlay group.

-This it not a serious limitation, however, as the type of error and the way it occurs will most often indicates in which subprogram the error happened.
-The way to locate the error precisely is then to place the suspected subprogram as the first subprogram of the overlay group.
-'Find run-time error' will then work.
+This it not a serious limitation, however, as the type of error and the way it occurs generally indicates in which subprogram the error happened.
+The way to locate the error precisely is to place the suspected subprogram as the first subprogram of the overlay group.
+"Find run-time error" will then work.